UoS-COM1001/com1001-2024-25-spr/technical-FAQ.md

 ```

 This will start the web server for your application.
 The base URL is provided in
-the output, it should say something like the following, or similar:
+the output, which should include a line like the following, or similar:

 ```
 ...